Actipro/WPF-Controls/Documentation/topics/docking/term-definitions.md

 <tr>
 <td>MVVM</td>
-<td>MVVM stands for Model View ViewModel and is a design pattern used to build applications where the logic is separated from the user interface, testability is increased, as well as other benefits.</td>
+<td>MVVM stands for "Model View ViewModel" and is a design pattern used to build applications where the logic is separated from the user interface, testability is increased, as well as other benefits.</td>
 </tr>

 <tr>